-Tory amendment to O Canada would quash bill to make anthem gender neutral, Senator warns
+Tory amendment would quash effort to make O Canada gender-neutral, senator warns

-A Conservative senator who does not agree with attempts by a now deceased Liberal MP to make the national anthem gender neutral is proposing different changes to the lyrics of O Canada that would, at first blush, accomplish the same thing.
+A Conservative senator who does not agree with attempts by a now deceased Liberal MP to make the national anthem gender-neutral is proposing different changes to the lyrics of O Canada that would, at first blush, accomplish the same thing.

 But Frances Lankin, the independent senator who is the sponsor of the bill in the Red Chamber, says the actual effect of the amendment tabled by Don Plett, a Tory senator from Manitoba, would be to kill Mauril Bélanger’s legislation and leave the anthem unchanged.